NIAEFEUP/cpp-for-c/README.md

 Copyright 2020 João Nuno Matos: All Rights Reserved

-Unless otherwise stated in a file's heading, all the source code files and code samples in the work are made available to the general public under the MIT License.
+As an authorized licensee, and unless otherwise stated in a file's heading, all the source code files and code samples in the work are made available by NIAEFEUP to the general public under the MIT License.
 All remaining parts of the work are made available to the general public under a Creative Commons Attribution 4.0 International License.